mikbry/ffmpeg-mediacodec-encoder/README.md

 # ffmpeg-mediacodec-encoder
-[experimental] FFMPEG hardware encoder for Android
+[WIP] FFMPEG hardware encoder for Android

 ## Why ?
 - hardware support on Android is only available for decoder